 Seeing that a spring compressor is required for installation of these Coil Springs, AmericanMuscle recommends professional installation.
 With the proper tools, installation can be completed in about three hours.
 Please note that an alignment is highly recommended after installation.Application.

-This set of four Whiteline Lowering Springs are designed to fit the 2015-2017 GT Mustangs.
+This set of four Whiteline Lowering Springs are designed to fit the 2015-2019 GT Mustangs.
+Technical Note.

 - What's in the Box